 The 17-Week Tracking Log: Kerassentials

 I decided to try Kerassentials after seeing it pop up in a few forums.
-It’s an oil-based formula, which I prefer over pills because I don’t like messing with my liver.
-It cost me $69 for the bottle.
+It’s an oil-based formula, which I prefer over pills because I don’t like messing with my liver if I can help it.
+It cost me around seventy bucks for the bottle.
 Here is how it went down according to the notebook:

-- 2025-12-07 (Week 1): Started the application.
-The oil smells like tea tree and lavender.
+- Mid-January (Week 1): Started the application.
+The oil smells like tea tree oil and lavender.
 It’s easy to put on, but the brush gets a little gunky if you don't wipe it off.
 No immediate change, obviously.
 Nails are still thick and yellow.

-- 2026-02-01 (Week 9): This is the "make or break" point for most people.
-Most guys quit by week 4.
+- Mid-March (Week 9): This is the make-or-break point.
+Most guys quit by week 4 because they don't see a miracle.
 By week 9, I noticed a very thin sliver of pink, healthy nail at the base of the middle toe.
-It was about 2 millimeters.
+It was barely a couple of millimeters.
 The rest of the nail was still a disaster, but the base was changing.

-- 2026-04-05 (Week 17): This was the final entry for this specific bottle.
+- Mid-May (Week 17): This was the final entry for this specific bottle.
 The clear nail had grown out to about 40% of the total nail surface.
 The yellow, thick part was being pushed toward the edge.
-It wasn't "cured," but it was the most progress I’d seen in years.
+It wasn't cured, but it was the most progress I’d seen in years.

 Look, 17 weeks is a long time.
 That’s four months of putting oil on your toes twice a day.
 If you don’t have the patience for that, don’t even bother.
 This isn’t a magic wand.
 It’s inventory management.
 You’re slowly replacing the bad stock with good stock.
-If you want to see the full breakdown of how I track this, check out My 90-Day Nail Fungus Tracking Log.
+I’ve kept a more detailed 6-month log if you want to see how this holds up over the long haul in my Kerassentials vs My Toughest Toenail: A 6-Month Notebook Update.

 What I’ve Learned from the Rabbit Hole

 After two years of doing this, I’ve realized a few things that the fancy medical sites don’t tell you.
-First, the environment matters.
-If you’re like me and you’re stuck in steel-toe boots all day, you’re basically growing a mushroom farm in your socks.
-I started changing my socks halfway through my shift.
+First, the environment matters more than the product sometimes.
+If you’re like me and you’re stuck in steel-toe boots all day, you’re in a constant uphill battle.
+I started changing my socks halfway through my shift—usually around the mid-afternoon break.
 It sounds like a pain, but keeping the feet dry is half the battle.
+If your socks are damp, the fungus is winning.

 Second, don’t trust anything that promises results in two weeks.
 It takes months for a toenail to grow from the base to the tip.
 If a product says it’ll fix you in 14 days, they’re lying to your face.
-I’ve seen guys on the warehouse floor spend hundreds on "miracle cures" that are gone in a month.
+I’ve seen guys on the warehouse floor spend hundreds on miracle cures that are gone in a month.
 You need something that you can stick with for the long haul.
+I’ve also looked at ProNail Complex, which is a spray.
+It’s a different approach, more probiotic-based.
+It’s less messy than the oil, which is a plus if you're in a rush to get your boots on in the morning.
+In my experience, the spray is better for people who hate the greasy feeling of oil under their socks.

 The Reality of the Cost